ryandward/sgrna_design/README.rst

 If you want to use the output for downstream applications, you can reformat the output as a ``bed`` file.
 Consider using my tsv parser if you do a lot of genome arithmetic, converting between formats can be a huge pain.

-The ``sele`` command functions like an ad-hoc ``select`` command such as you might find in an SQL database, but without having to set one.
+The ``sele`` command functions like an ad-hoc ``select`` command such as you might find in an SQL database, but much more convenient -- since the input is a tsv file, and runs in a normal bash environment.

 **More instructions here:** https://github.com/ryandward/sele